timnallen/little_shop/README.md

 “Store 64” is a fictitious e-commerce platform consisting of users, merchants, and admins.
 Users can add items to a cart, which they can ‘check out’ to create an order.
 Merchants can fulfill their items in an order, and admins can access functionality of both users and merchants.

-#Prerequisites
+# Prerequisites

 - Requires PostgreSQL database

-#Getting Started
+# Getting Started

-Clone the repo on your local machine from your terminal.
+Clone the repo on your local machine from your terminal

     git clone https://github.com/plapicola/little_shop.git

-Run bundle install and bundle update.
+Run bundle install and bundle update

     bundle install
     bundle update

-Create, migrate, and seed the database.
+Create, migrate, and seed the database

     rake db:reset

-Launch a local server with rails s.
+Launch a local server with rails s

     rails s

-Visit localhost:3000 in your internet browser.
+Visit localhost:3000 in your internet browser

     (screenshot of welcome page)

-#Useful Features
+# Useful Features

 You can log in as a default admin with the credentials email: admin@gmail.com password: 'password'.

 Login information for various users and merchants can be found in the db/seeds.rb file.

-#How to Test
+# How to Test

 Store64 uses RSpec for testing.
 To run the full test suite, simply run 'rspec' from the terminal.